petersonbruno/levelsprotechshop-api/README.md

 - All responses follow a standardized format with `success`, `data`, and `message` fields
 - CORS is enabled for frontend integration
 - The API supports both JSON and multipart/form-data content types
+- Token authentication is used for user authentication
+- Product creators can only view their own products through the dashboard endpoint

 # levelsprotechshop-api